What is Osteoarthritis?

 The Bottom Line

-With a good support system in place and an effective treatment plan, living a healthy, happy life with osteoarthritis is possible — the disease doesn’t have to cause disability.
+With a sound support system in place and an effective treatment plan, living a healthy, happy life with osteoarthritis is possible — the health concern doesn’t have to cause disability.

 Always remember that osteoarthritis won’t go away; you can only slow its progression and manage symptoms.
-Taking medications and supplements on time and as directed can help you maintain a healthy, active and relatively painless lifestyle.
+Taking supplements as directed can help you maintain a healthy, active and relatively painless lifestyle.